wesadex/zimbra-migration-tool/README.md

 rsync_data.sh - script which must be running on new server to download (sync) exported data from old zimbra-server.

 Used variables:

-backup_folder = "/backups/zmigrate" - folder to store data downloaded from old server and synced to new one zpath = "/opt/zimbra/bin" - path to zimbra binaries, including f.e. zmprov
+backup_folder = "/backups/zmigrate" - folder to store data downloaded from old server and synced to new one. zpath = "/opt/zimbra/bin" - path to zimbra binaries, including f.e. zmprov.
 $STY - system variable contains ID of current screen.
 Good way to detect whether script is running under screen.